Code Submission Guidelines

 There are a few things that should be considered when creating a PR to increase the likelihood that they can be accepted quickly.

-- Write a good commit message
+Write a good commit message\

-The format should be HPCC-XXXXX (where XXXXX is the bug number) followed by a description of the issue.
 The text should make sense in a change log by itself - without reference to the jira or the contents of the PR.
-We should aim to increase the information that is included as part of the commit message - not rely on on the jira. - Ensure the reviewer has enough information to review the change.
+We should aim to increase the information that is included as part of the commit message - not rely on the jira.
+We should keep in mind the audience could be developers, testers, and any other users of the system.

 The code reviewer only has the JIRA and the PR to go on.
 The JIRA (or associated documentation) should contain enough details to review the PR - e.g. the purpose, main aim, why the change was made etc..
 If the scope of the jira has changed then the jira should be updated to reflect that.

-If the submission requires changes to the documentation then the JIRA should contain all the details needed to document it, and the PR should either contain the documentation changes, or a documentation JIRA should be created. - Fill in the checklist
+If the submission requires changes to the documentation then the JIRA should contain all the details needed to document it, and the PR should either contain the documentation changes, or a documentation JIRA should be created.Fill in the checklist

 The check boxes are there to remind you to consider different aspects of the PR.
-Not all of them apply to every submission, but if you tick a box and have not really thought about the item then prepare to be embarrassed! - Prefer small submissions
+Not all of them apply to every submission, but if you tick a box and have not really thought about the item then prepare to be embarrassed!Prefer small submissions

 It isn't always possible, but several smaller PRs are much easier to review than one large change.
 If your submission includes semi-automatic/mechanical changes (e.g. renaming large numbers of function calls, or adding an extra parameter) please keep it as a separate commit.
-This makes it much easier to review the PR - since the reviewer will be looking for different errors in the different types of changes. - Check for silly mistakes
+This makes it much easier to review the PR - since the reviewer will be looking for different errors in the different types of changes.Check for silly mistakes

 Review your own code in github, after creating the PR to check for silly mistakes.
 It doesn't take long, and often catches trivial issues.
 It may avoid the need for a cycle of code-review/fixes.
 It may be helpful to add some notes to specific changes e.g. "this change is mainly or solely refactoring method A into method B and C. ".
 Some common examples of trivial issues to look for include:- Inconsistent indentation, or using tabs rather than spaces to indent.